-- a) Meeting code: The number simply indicates which meeting the document is produced for.
-For the 12th meeting of the Conference of the Parties, obviously the number is CoP12. - b) Document codes: The following document codes will be used.
+- Meeting code: The number simply indicates which meeting the document is produced for.
+For the 16th meeting of the Conference of the Parties, the number is 'CoP16'. - 2.
+Document codes: The following document codes will be used.

-Discussion documents Doc.
+Discussion documents

+Doc.
+Working documents

 Prop.
-Working documents Proposals to amend the Appendices
+Proposals to amend the Appendices

 Documents resulting from the discussions in Committees

-Com.I Documents of Committee I

-Com.II Documents of Committee II
+Com.
+I Documents of Committee ICom.
+II Documents of Committee II

 Summary reports

 Plen.

-Summary reports of plenary sessions
+Com.
+I Rep.

+Com.
+II Rep.

-Com.I Rep. Summary reports of Committee I
+Summary reports of Committee I

-Com.II Rep. Summary reports of Committee II
+Summary reports of Committee II

 Other documents

 Inf.

 Information documents

 Cred.

 List of credentials

 Part.

 List of participants

-- c) Numerical code: For working documents, the numerical code relates to the agenda item.
-In the case of other documents, the numerical code will be a serial number. - d) Status code: There is a status code only if the document is a revised version of a document already distributed.
-The code (Rev. 1) will be used for the first revision, (Rev. 2) for the second revision, etc.
+- 3. Numerical code: For working documents, the numerical code relates to the agenda item.
+In the case of other documents, the numerical code will be a serial number. - 4.
+Status code: There is a status code only if the document is a revised version of a document already published.
+Code (Rev. 1) is used for the first revision, (Rev. 2) for the second revision, etc.